GLUE: Coordinating Pre-Trained Generative Models for System-Level Design: Methodology

 \subsection{Subsystem Models}

 For the wing, we wrap the airfoil generator of Chen \textit{et al.} \cite{chenBezierGANAutomaticGeneration2021} in a higher-level wing model.
-For the fuselage and internals, we train custom models to directly match our use case.
+For the fuselage and internals, we use custom models to directly match our use case.
 Table~\ref{tab:subsystem_overview} summarizes the three subsystem models.
 They differ substantially to address the unique challenges of each subsystem.
 Complete descriptions are provided in \ref{ap:subsystem_models}.

 Here, these subsystem models are \textit{pretrained} once and treated as \textit{frozen} during coordination.
 Our method can interface with pretrained subsystem models \textit{without} knowledge about their architectures, training data, or domain-specific tweaks.
-The only requirements we impose are \textit{(i)} differentiability (support for automatic differentiation) and \textit{(ii)} a smooth mapping $z_i \to x_i$ for subsystems subject to equality constraints (more on this later in Section~\ref{sec:smootheness-ablation}).
+However, we require differentiability (support for automatic differentiation) and a smooth, continuous mapping $z_i \to x_i$ (more on this in Section~\ref{sec:smoothness-ablation}).
+Table~\ref{tab:compat} classifies common subsystem model and evaluator classes by their compatibility with \ac{DF}-\ac{GLUE}.